singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 #### 2. Create .nvmrc file
 Did you notice the *.nvmrc* file in the tree above?

 The helpful program nvm or node version manager, has a little known feature that'll help you define what version of node you're running with your project, by simply adding a file to the root of the project named *.nvmrc* with the version inside.
-While you may not be using nvm yourself, Netlify will use this information when building your site for you.
+While you may not be using nvm yourself (you should really consider it), Netlify will use this information when building your site for you.

 Since metalsmith is a little picky with regards to what version of node it works with (anything after 0.12.x should do), we'll add the newest version number we know is running on Netlify to this file.